tqheel/nodeblog/README.md

 - When deployed to remote host on MS Azure, posts are not received by Angular controller due to path resolution issues for backend code on remote host.
 - Embedded JS functions within individual posts are somehow out of scope and therefore result in undefined errors.
 - "Gist" Angular directive for displaying GitHub Gists does not work.
+- I forgot to gitignore the bower and node dependencies before I commited this repo to Github.
+Clearly, I need to clean that up.
+Sorry!